LinoIten/LinoIten/README.md

 ### Hello there 👋

-My name is Lino Iten, I'm 21, and I'm a computer science student at HSLU (Lucerne University of Applied Sciences and Arts).
+My name is Lino Iten.
+I'm 21 and a computer science student at HSLU (Lucerne University of Applied Sciences and Arts).

 I'm currently working on a mobile game called Pixel Odyssey with React Native and Expo.

 ### 🚀 Quick Info

 - **📚 Interests:** Game Design, User Experience, Mobile Development, Web Development
-- **⚡ Fun Fact:** I like to play the guitar.
+- **⚡ Fun Fact:** I like to play the guitar

 ### 📈 GitHub Stats